 Figure 6A, B were Created in BioRender.com

 Acknowledgments: We thank all members of the Shohat-Ophir lab for fruitful discussions and technical support.
-We specially thank for C. Andrew Frank (University of Iowa) and Dion Dickman (University of Southern California) for their productive suggestions.
+We express special thanks to C. Andrew Frank (University of Iowa) and Dion Dickman (University of Southern California) for their productive suggestions.
 This work was supported by the Israel Science Foundation Grant 384/14 and Israel Science Foundation Grant 174/19.

 Bibliography